-I work in a comfortable room within my home in Glastonbury and I offer a free initial 30 minute meeting which gives you the opportunity to meet me and for us to decide if we would like to work together.
+I offer a reduced fee of £25 for the initial 1-hour meeting which allows you to meet me and for us to decide if we would like to work together.

-My background: Coming from a background in the Visual Arts, I trained as a Person centered counsellor having experienced for myself the value of being supported and listened to in a non-judgmental way by other therapist whilst I explored my own life challenges.
-Rich experiences throughout my life such as travelling and living abroad when younger; becoming a mother and an eclectic work history prior to studying as a mature student have helped me to feel comfortable relating to people from all walks of life.
+My background: I have a background in the Visual Arts with a BA (hons.) in Mixed media textiles.
+Rich experiences throughout my life such as travelling and living abroad when younger; becoming a mother and an eclectic work history before studying as a mature student has helped me to feel comfortable relating to people from all walks of life.
 Some of this experience was working with adults with disabilities and SEN and also children affected by domestic violence (for Women's Aid).
 I was a counsellor within the voluntary sector at a local branch of the charity MIND for 3 years, where I also held the position of counselling co-ordinator for some of that time.

 What to expect at our first meeting:

-During our first, free introductory meeting you will be able to share some of how you are at this time and what you hope to get from counselling.
+During our first introductory meeting, you will be able to share some of how you are at this time and what you hope to get from counselling.
 You may have a clear idea of something specific you'd like to work with, or it may be something currently more difficult to pin down, a feeling of unease or dissatisfaction with your life or a spiritual crisis, which you would like to explore.
 Whilst the meeting has boundaries it is also informal and my hope is that you feel it is a space where you can comfortably ask me about my way of working and what you can expect.

 Please note that there is no obligation if you decide you do not wish to go ahead.